-As a professional resume writer, you’d think that writing a killer cover letter would come easily to me.
-Yet, I regularly dreaded having to sit down and write a compelling, original cover letter—from scratch.
+I’m a professional resume writer, and I regularly dreaded having to sit down and write a compelling, original cover letter—from scratch.
+You’d think that I would automatically know how to write a kickass cover letter by default, but writer’s block is real.

 In the hopes that I can spare you some of the pain associated with your own job search, here are some of the tips and tricks I use to make the cover letter writing process pain-free.